Port of Port Townsend CommissionThe district's policy making and regulatory body.

 Over the years, through the Coast Guard Auxiliary and the Power Squadron, Steve has taught many courses in boating safety, maintenance, navigation and electronics.
 He has served on Port-related committees including the A/B Dock rebuild committee, the Strategic Planning Committee and he was the “Boat Ramp Guy”.

 Elected to Term: January 1, 2014 – December 31, 2017

-Brad Clinefelter owns and operates Mystery Bay Charters and Services, providing marine consulting and support services.
+Brad Clinefelter works in a variety of maritime related fields; international cargo inspections, industrial marine terminal consulting, and classic wooden boat restoration.
 He holds a U.S. Coast Guard 100-Ton Inland Masters License and is a recent graduate (2009) of the Northwest School of Wooden Boat Building.